woven-baker/test-cpp/module1/02_intro-to-cpp/unit2Challenge.en.md

     //On the next line, dereference your pointer, and store the value in a new variable.

     //On the next three lines, make a new variable on each line.
 Each variable must be a different data type.
+    //variable #1 here
+    //variable #2 here
+    //variable #3 here

     //Complete these arrays by giving them the correct data type. myArray[] = {1,2,3,4}
     anotherArray[] = {3.5, 1.2, 6.7}

     //Make your own array on the next line.
 It should contain at least 5 numbers.
-The numbers can be any number data type.
+The numbers can be any number data type, but they must all be the same data type.

     //This array should not use `int` because it stores big numbers.
 What data type is better? bigNumbers[] = {500000, 700000, 800000}